Tsuen Wan line: Transfer with Tung Chung line

 When the Tung Chung line was constructed, Lai King was selected as an interchange so that passengers did not have to go all the way to Hong Kong Island to change trains.
 The northbound tracks on the Tsuen Wan line were moved to run above the southbound tracks at Lai King to support cross-platform interchange with the Tung Chung line.

 The original platform 1 for Tsuen Wan-bound trains was removed and filled, becoming part of the current, wider low-level island platform.
 This allowed interchange with platform 4 for Hong Kong-bound Tung Chung line trains, which run on tracks further away from the original platform.

 The new platform was opened in 1997, nearly a year before the Tung Chung line began service.
 Tracks were also built to the south of Lai King station linking the Tsuen Wan line and Tung Chung line; this is the only point where the Tung Chung line's tracks connects with the other urban lines.

 Transfer with former KCR systems

-To cope with extensions and new lines, Mei Foo and Tsim Sha Tsui stations had new subsurface walkways added to connect to West Rail line's Mei Foo and East Tsim Sha Tsui stations.
+To cope with extensions and new lines, Mei Foo and Tsim Sha Tsui stations had new subsurface walkways added to connect to KCR West Rail's Mei Foo and East Tsim Sha Tsui stations.
 The interchange facilities at Mei Foo opened in 2003 when the West Rail was opened.
 The interchange located at Tsim Sha Tsui entered service in 2004, along with the completion of the East Rail line's (formerly KCR East Rail) extension to East Tsim Sha Tsui.